 Dept. of Health and Human Services Office on Women's Health

-- Pap Smear: Still Necessary After Hysterectomy?
-(Mayo Foundation for Medical Education and Research)
+- Pap Smear: Still Needed after Hysterectomy?
+(Mayo Foundation for Medical Education and Research) Also in Spanish

 - ClinicalTrials.gov: Hysterectomy (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Surgical Indication and Approach are Associated with Transfusion in Hysterectomy for...